-Off-Road Vehicle Courses (land use). -This land use consists of areas set aside for the use of off-road vehicles, including dirt bikes, motorcycles, and four-wheel drive vehicles. -Does not include sports assembly facilities (see "Sports Facilities and Outdoor Public Assembly"), or simple access roads that are usable only by four-wheel or two-wheel drive vehicles in conjunction with a permitted land use.
+Off-Road Vehicle Courses (land use).
+This land use consists of areas set aside for the use of off-road vehicles, including dirt bikes, motorcycles, and four-wheel drive vehicles.
+Does not include sports assembly facilities (see "Sports Facilities and Outdoor Public Assembly"), or simple access roads that are usable only by four-wheel or two-wheel drive vehicles in conjunction with a permitted land use.

-Off-Site Product.
-A product that is produced on property other than the site where it is offered for sale.
-Offices, Business (land use). -This land use consists of the provision of direct services to consumers.
+Offices, Business (land use).
+This land use consists of the provision of direct services to consumers.
 This land use includes establishments such as insurance agencies, real estate offices, and post offices (not including bulk mailing distribution centers, which are included under "Vehicle and Freight Terminals").

-Does not include: -medical offices (see "Medical Services - Clinics and Laboratories"); or offices that are incidental and accessory to another business or sales activity that is the principal use. -Incidental offices that are customarily accessory to another use are allowed as part of an approved principal use.
+Does not include: medical offices (see "Medical Services - Clinics and Laboratories"); or offices that are incidental and accessory to another business or sales activity that is the principal use.
+Incidental offices that are customarily accessory to another use are allowed as part of an approved principal use.

-Offices, Professional (land use). - This land use consists of professional or government offices including:
+Offices, Professional (land use).
+This land use consists of professional or government offices including:

-- accounting, -auditing -and -bookkeeping services
+- accounting, auditing and bookkeeping services

 - advertising agencies

 - architectural, engineering, planning and surveying services

-- attornevs
+- attorneys

 - counseling services

 - court reporting services

 - data processing and computer services

 - detective agencies and similar services

-- educational, scientific and research organizations

-- employment, stenographic, secretarial and word processing services

-- government -offices -including -agency -and administrative office facilities

-- management, public relations and consulting services

-- photography and commercial art studios
+- educational, scientific and research organizations - employment, stenographic, secretarial and word processing services - government offices including agency and administrative office facilities - management, public relations and consulting services - photography and commercial art studios